nautechsystems/nautilus_trader/README.md

 the ability to backtest portfolios of automated trading strategies on historical data with an event-driven engine, and also trade those strategies live in a production grade environment.
 The project heavily utilizes Cython to provide type safety and performance through C extension modules.
+The libraries can be accessed from both pure Python and Cython.

 Cython is a compiled programming language that aims to be a superset of the Python programming language, designed to give C-like performance with code that